 Can you imagine an organization that had no interest in improving its factory output, upgrading its IT, or in optimizing its financial investments?
 Can you imagine a company that had used the same processes for manufacturing or the same financial investment strategies that it used 10 years ago?
 Can you imagine a successful company that used the same IT infrastructure it had five or ten years ago?
 Management would never tolerate such inaction in its other operations, but it consistently short-changes one of the most important processes in the enterprise: the ability to deliver a stream of exciting new products that delight customers.
 Engineering organizations are failing to take a stake in improving product development productivity, a core process that is the engine of top-line growth.

 The problem is that improving manufacturing output and financial investments seems to be straightforward, with proven Best Practices and clear metrics and goals.
-The same is true for product development but companies are either unaware of the Best Practices for driving engineering productivity or they fail to invest sufficiently in learning and implementing them.
+The same is true for product development but companies are either unaware of the Best Practices for driving engineering productivity or they fail to invest sufficiently in learning how to measure engineering productivity and implementing an engineering process to better them.
 The result is a collection of varied and inefficient practices and methods that show just how unproductive a company can become over time.